simonezanfagna/weather/README.md

 The site has no commercial purpose, you can view it at the following link: https://sz-weather.netlify.app/

-For the project I used React + Vue.
+For the project I used React + Vue and Netlify Function serverless.
 So if you want to download it, to use it you have to run the following commands:

 npm install

+Create a file .env and add VITE_API_KEY = your_api_key
-In the weatherSlice.js file, replace API_KEY_OPENWEATHERMAP with your own key that you can create here: https://openweathermap.org/api
+You can create a key here: https://openweathermap.org/api

-npm run dev
+netlify dev